Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Flambéed yellow shakshuka

-For 2 portions | hearty outdoor breakfast / brunch
+For 2 servings | Hearty outdoor breakfast / brunch

 Ingredients

-• 3 yellow peppers
+• 3 yellow bell peppers

 • 350 g cherry tomatoes